Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Stimulus control helps re-associate the bed and bedroom with sleep rather than wakefulness or frustration.
 Key rules include:

 Going to bed only when sleepy.
-We are talking eyes involuntarily closing sleepy in the beginning of treatment.
+We are talking about that involuntary eye-closing sleepy feeling at the beginning of treatment.

-Using the bed only for sleep and sex.
+Using the bed only for sleep and intimacy.
 No phones, no television, no books, etc.

 Getting out of bed if unable to sleep within 15-20 minutes.

 This involves identifying and challenging unhelpful thoughts about sleep.
-For example, replacing "I must get 8 hours or I won't be healthy" with something like "I can function well even if I sleep less some nights."
-This reduces anxiety and pressure around sleep.
+This can reduce anxiety and pressure around sleep.
 The goal with challenging unhelpful thoughts is not to replace them with positive thinking that you don't believe.
-This doesn't work.
-The goal is to replace them with neutral/factual thoughts that you understand are true and actually believe.
-Trying to tell yourself you will feel totally fine and do awesome with only 2 hours of sleep is not likely to feel true and honestly a waste of your time.
+This isn't very helpful.
+The goal is to replace them with neutral or factual thoughts that you understand are true and actually believe.
+Trying to tell yourself you will feel totally fine and do awesome with only 2 hours of sleep is not likely to feel true and is honestly a waste of your time.

-Relaxation exercises such as deep breathing, progressive muscle relaxation, or mindfulness meditation help reduce physical and mental tension that interferes with falling asleep.
+Relaxation exercises such as deep breathing, progressive muscle relaxation, or other breathing exercises can help reduce physical and mental tension that interfere with falling asleep.

 Benefits of CBT-I Compared to Medication